cheriangeorge/System-Commands-course/Week1.md

 * inode - An entry in the filesystem table about the location in the storage media
 * ls -i <name>
 * inode is unique for every file : if there are multiple entries of inode then it means that they are all hard links
+  - if there is a dir level1 with inode = 18874686
+  - when you cd into that dir . will also have inode = 18874686
+  - if i make a dir level2 inside level1 and then cd into level2 .. will have inode = 18874686 (no of hard links will increase by 1)
+  - as number of sub directories increases the number of hardlinks also keeps increasing

 # Permissions
 * rwxrwxrwx (777)
   - 7 rwx